Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 compilers may use the universal reference overloads.
 * Universal reference parameters often have efficiency advantages, but they typically have usability disadvantages.

-# Item 28: Understand reference collapsing
+# Item 28: Understand reference collapsing.
 ## Things to Remember
 * Reference collapsing occurs in four contexts: template instantiation, `auto` type generation, creation and use of `typedef`s and alias declarations, and `decltype`